jiwang6/compsci210/README.md

 # compsci210
+This repo is to document all labs and PEXs created in cs210, intro to C.

 ## Labs
 Labs due the night before every lesson, starting at L09.
+Main purpose is to practice skills learned in class.

 ### Lab09
 Kind of a mess.
 Messed around in CLion with, getting used to making header,